The Protection of Trees: A Step-by-Step Guide to Understanding the status of protected trees

-Trees play a crucial role in our environment as they provide shade, clean air, and aesthetic value to our surroundings.
-However there are a few trees that aren’t identical and some are granted an additional status of protection, making it illegal to do any work without permission.
-If you’re thinking of having a tree removed it is essential to know the protection status of the tree in question, and what steps you’ll need to follow to be in compliance with the legal requirements.
-The following article we’ll walk you through the process of discovering whether the tree is protected and what you need be doing to make sure you are following the law.
+Trees play an essential contribution to our ecosystem by providing shade, fresh air, and aesthetic value to our surroundings.
+However they are not all alike and some have extra protection status, which makes it illegal to perform any activity without authorization.
+If you are considering having a tree removed it is essential to know the protection status of the tree in question and the steps you have to take to ensure compliance with the legal requirements.
+In this article, we’ll guide you through the process of discovering whether a tree is protected and what you will need be doing to make sure you are acting within the law.

 What is a protected tree?